 Dusts.
-Some insecticides are sold in a dust form that can be applied into wall voids that are difficult to treat with other forms of insecticides.
+Some insecticides are sold in dust form that can be applied into wall voids that are difficult to treat with other forms of insecticides.
 Dusts also can be transferred easily from one treated insect to another during contact in harborage areas.

-Effective dusts for cockroach control include some plant-based insecticides and boric acid, which remains one of the more effective cockroach control insecticides, especially when used properly.
+Effective dusts for cockroach control include some plant-based insecticides and boric acid, which remains cockroaches hide.
+Many small, pea-sized placements are more effective than fewer, larger ones.